josephtey/AmplifyWorkshop/README.md

     You have just set up the backend integration for your database.
 Open the AWS Console and search for Lambda and API Gateway to see the newly created function, and recently added path.

-3. Connect your web application to the database via the API gateway.
+3. Connect your Web Application to the database via the API gateway.

    Currently, when we click 'Add' in our application, nothing happens.
 Let's change this.